 Such first-party customer data from the Q-Commerce market can serve various purposes:

-- Delivers individual-level feedback on customer shopping behaviour to help users personalize in-app recommendations to engage existing customers and attract new ones.
+- Delivers individual-level feedback on customer shopping behavior to help users personalize in-app recommendations to engage existing customers and attract new ones.

 - Empower predictive analytics about quantity, item type, and timing of future customer purchases to optimize inventory management, plan the delivery schedule accordingly, and inform employee scaling decisions in an efficient manner.